-Smoothies are the best thing since sliced bread.
+Over the past 2 decades smoothies have become very popular in the western diet and with good reason.
 They accommodate for nearly every situation whether you’re in a hurry and want something quick but healthy, or perhaps you have fussy eaters who need to eat better.
 Maybe you want a mouth-watering way to boost your daily fruit and veggie intake or you want to sufficiently nourish your body after you exercise.
 Smoothies make great snacks, healthy desserts and filling meals and it is easy to customise your smoothie to match the changing needs of you and your family.

 A smoothie is simply different types of foods blended together to form a smooth consistency that can be consumed as a drink or made into a smoothie bowl you can eat with a spoon.
 As a bowl you can top with a variety of wholefoods such as crushed nuts or flaked coconut for added flavour and texture.
 Smoothies are made using whatever you like and can be sweet or savoury.

 Smoothies have gained popularity in the west since the invention of the blender in the 1930’s.
 However, the smoothie has been around for a long time in some cultures.
 In the Mediterranean, fruit puree drinks have been consumed for hundreds of years and the lassi made with fruit and yoghurt is a traditional smoothie consumed in India.
 There are texts from the 12th century with recipes for Sharbat, which is a type of West and South Asian smoothie usually made from flower petals, basil seeds, rosewater, pineapple, mango, hibiscus, orange or lemon.